mafsousa/Training-I3s-MacrosFiji-2019-hands-on/README.md

 * The "image" is the name of the variable.
 * The input value will be assigned differently depending on the context.

-Other script parameters
+Other script parameters:

 An informative message
 ```python
   #@ String (visibility=MESSAGE, value="Please enter some parameter values", persist=false, required=false) msg
   ```

-We can provide a set of predefined choices
+A set of predefined choices
 ```python
 #@ String (label="Which measurement?", choices={mean,median,min,max}) measurement
 ```